-13.1.
-Access to Information Audit Ref Audit Item Suggested Actions Priority Budget Implications Target date for completion Ownership of Task (School to insert name) Date Completed
+13 13.1.
+Access to Information Audit Ro f Audit Item Suggested Actions Priority Budget Implications Target date for completion Ownership of Task (School to insert name) Date Completed

 13.2 13.2.
-Access to Site and Facilities Audit Ref Audit Item Suggested Actions Priority Budget Implications Target date for completion Ownership of Task (School to insert name) Date Completed 10.2.2 Disabled Parking Place a sign at the entrance to the Lower School entrance indicating that there is a disabled car parking space available. В L 2022 Place a sign at the entrance to the Lower School entrance indicating that there is a disabled car parking space available.
-For example: В L 2022
+Access to Site and Facilities Audit Ref Audit Item Suggested Actions Priority Budget Implications Target date for completion Ownership of Task (School to insert name) Date Completed 10.2.2 Disabled Parking Place a sign at the entrance to the school carpark showing that there is accessible parking available and where it is located.
+For example: В L 2024-2026